andersblehr/JSONCache/README.md

 }
 ```

+### Producing JSON

-And if your app allows producing as well as consuming data, you can
+If your app allows producing as well as consuming data, you can
 generate JSON directly from `NSManagedObject` instances:

 ```swift